xonsh/xonsh/docs/tutorial.rst

 Compile, Evaluate, & Execute
 ================================
-Like Python and BASH, xonsh provides built-in hooks to compile, evaluate, and execute strings of xonsh code.
+Like Python and Bash, xonsh provides built-in hooks to compile, evaluate, and execute strings of xonsh code.
 To prevent this functionality from having serious name collisions with the Python built-in ``compile()``, ``eval()``, and ``exec()`` functions, the xonsh equivalents all append an 'x'.
 So for